kyma-project/cloud-manager/docs/user/README.md

 The Cloud Manager module provides the following features tailored for each of the cloud providers.

 * [NFS](./00-20-nfs.md): Network File System (NFS) server that can be used as a ReadWriteMany (RWX) volume in the Kyma cluster.
-* [VPC peering](./00-30-vpc-peering.md): Virtual Private Cloud (VPC) peering between your Kyma and remote cloud provider's project, account, or subscription.
+* [VPC peering](./00-30-vpc-peering.md): Virtual Private Cloud (VPC) peering between your Kyma runtime and remote cloud provider's project, account, or subscription.
 * [Redis](./00-40-redis.md): cloud provider-flavored cache that can be used in your Kyma cluster.

 > [!NOTE]